 The State of Michigan utilizes a foundation grant approach which provides for a specific annual amount of revenue per pupil based on a statewide formula.
 The Foundation is funded from state and local sources.
 Revenues from state sources are primarily governed by the School Aid Act and the School Code of Michigan.
 The Michigan Department of Education administers the allocation of state funds to school districts based on information supplied by the districts.
-For the year ended June 30, 2021, the foundation allowance was based on a one-time "super blend" on pupil membership counts taken in February 2019, October 2019, February 2020, and October 2020.
-This one year "super blend" was blended with the pupil counts for February 2018 and October 2018 and February 2019 and October 2019 to arrive at a three-year blended count.
-For fiscal year ended June 30, 2021, the per pupil foundation allowance was \$8,111 for Kalkaska Public Schools.
+For the year ended June 30, 2023, the foundation allowance was based on a blend to determine pupil membership based on counts taken in October 2022, February 2022, October 2021 and February 2021.
+For fiscal year ended June 30, 2023, the per pupil foundation allowance was \$9,150 for Kalkaska Public Schools.

 The state portion of the foundation is provided primarily by a state education property tax millage of 6 mills and an allocated portion of state sales and other taxes.
 The local portion of the foundation is funded primarily by non-homestead property taxes, which may be levied at a rate of up to 18 mills.
-The State revenue is recognized during the foundation period and is funded through payments from October 2020 to August 2021.
+The State revenue is recognized during the foundation period and is funded through payments from October 2022 to August 2023.
 Thus, the unpaid portion at June 30th is reported as due from other governmental units.